emmabostian/FEM-design-systems-docs/lessons/using-themes.md

 title: "Using themes"
 section: "Documenting components with Storybook"
 order: 59
+description: How do we use our themes within our Storybook documentation?
+Let's find out!
 ---

 At the moment, Storybook is unaware of our theme, so our components aren't rendering with the correct styling.